-PHARM.AS... tmozug@hfcc.edu Theresa Mozua 313-317-6548 Health Careers Education Center 132J Ronald Bodurka 313-845-9877 rbodurka@hfcc.edu Health Careers Education Center 132
+PHARM.AS...
+Theresa Mozug tmozug@hfcc.edu 313-317-6548 Health Careers Education Center 132J Ronald Bodurka rbodurka@hfcc.edu 313-845-9877 Health Careers Education Center 132

 This Associate in Science degree program in Pre-Pharmacy is designed as an academic transfer program for those students interested in becoming pharmacists.
 The courses outlined in the program of study have been carefully selected using the basic admission requirements for a number of pharmacy programs as a guide.